-17.3.4 Discretionary Activities
+19.3.4 Discretionary Activities

-- (a) Service stations and garages. - (b) Depots (except in Omokoroa, where they are Non-Complying). - (c) Vehicle and machinery sales (except in Omokoroa, where they are Non-Complying). - (d) Works and network utilities as provided for in Section 10. - (e) Development within the Commercial Transition Zone (Waihi Beach). - (f) Building and construction wholesalers and retailers that exceed a gross area of 2,500m. - (g) Childcare centres.

-(h) The development of buildings in the Waihi Beach town centre that exceed the permitted height of 9 metres to a maximum height of 10.5m.
+- (a) Service stations and garages. - (b) Depots (except in Omokoroa, where they are Non-Complying). - (c) Vehicle and machinery sales (except in Omokoroa, where they are Non-Complying). - (d) Works and network utilities as provided for in Section 10. - (e) Building and construction wholesalers and retailers that exceed a gross area of 2,500m. - (f) Education facilities for more than four persons (excluding staff). - (g) The development of buildings in the Waihi Beach Town Centre that exceed the permitted height of 9m to a maximum height of 10.5m.

-17.4 Activity Performance Standards
+19.4 Activity Performance Standards

-17.4.1 General
+19.4.1 General

 The following performance standards shall be met by all Permitted and Controlled Activities and shall be used as a guide for the assessment of all other activities.
-Any permitted activity that fails to comply with any of these standards will be a Restricted Discretionary Activity for the particular noncompliance.
+Any Permitted Activity that fails to comply with any of these standards will be a Restricted Discretionary Activity for the particular non-compliance.